RattyMyles/DockerLAMP/README.md

 ## Conclusion

-This is a quick bundle to get you started in web development. if you have any questions please feel free to comment in
+This is a quick bundle to get you started in web development.
+If you have any questions or issues, please feel free to send me a message on: https://github.com/RattyMyles/DockerLAMP/issues